davezuko/flux-introduction/README.md

 }
 ```

 you can reasonably expect get the same output for every input, anything else and what's the point?
 If you extrapolate this to the application level, you should be able to pass in some state (properties) and obtain the same result every time.
-This is far easier said than done, and as a result it's common to introduce side-effects and impure functions, ultimately complicating applications to the point that they become non-deterministic and difficult to reason about.
+This is far easier said than done, and as a result it's common to introduce side effects and impure functions, ultimately complicating applications to the point that they become non-deterministic and difficult to reason about.
 However, if you succeed, your application becomes a simple function composed of declarative components, allowing you to easily reproduce any state just by providing the correct input.

 On the component level, by adhering to pure functions (in React all render methods should be pure) components become [referentially transparent](http://stackoverflow.com/questions/210835/what-is-referential-transparency).
 This makes testing incredibly easy because, just like your application, you can just pass a component a set of properties and analyze the result; no need to track what mutations occur over time (not to mention the myriad of possible combinations and timings).
 This is just part of why functional reactive programming is _awesome_.